High School Credit + College Credit = Concurrent Enrollment Credit

 The ASU-Beebe Concurrent Enrollment Program is a partnership between ASU-Beebe and participating school districts.
 Through this program, you have the opportunity to prepare for the academic challenges of college by enrolling in ASU-Beebe courses before you begin your full-time college studies.

-Concurrent Enrollment Coordinator
+Director of Concurrent Enrollment

 Phone: (501) 882-8832